chomnoue/EbolaDataVisualizationND/README.md

 I choosed to show the affected country on a map whith the orange colour differentiating them for the others.
 Only the affected countries are named to let the user focus on them.<br>
- A red circle is use to show the value of an indicator for each country.
+ A red circle is used to show the value of an indicator for each country.
 I choosed a logarithmic scale for the radius of the circles so that the values of countries with just few cases can be seen on the map.